 - Mix in GitHub Actions using

 - Commit and push changes to GitHub

-x mix templates needs 6 pieces of information to perform the deployment, this information is added to the GitHub repository as the following secrets.
+x mix templates needs the following information to perform the deployment, this information is added to the GitHub repository as the following secrets.

 - DEPLOY_HOST - hostname used to SSH to, this should be a domain or subdomain with A record pointing to the server's IP adddress.

 - DEPLOY_USERNAME - the username being logged into via SSH.
 Eg,